maize-genetics/phg_v2/docs/build_and_load.md

 renamed to <sampleName>.fa.
 These are the files you want to load to the AGC database in the step below.

 The threads parameter is optional and defaults to 1.
-If you have multiple fasta files to annotate, you can use this to run the annotation in parallel.
+If you have multiple fasta files to annotate, you can use this to run annotations in parallel.

 ### Compress FASTA files